 The Cycling Super Highways plan for cities includes:

-Rachel has developed a range of funding mechanisms to pay for her CSH vision, including: value capture, Business Improvement Districts, area wide developer contribution programmes, carbon offset ‘collective’ funds, low density development levy, commercial car parking tax and congestion charging.
+I’ve developed a range of funding mechanisms to pay for this CSH vision, including: value capture, Business Improvement Districts, area wide developer contribution programmes, carbon offset ‘collective’ funds, low density development levy, commercial car parking tax and congestion charging.

 I know we can’t just go out tomorrow digging up roads and knocking down houses to build Cycling Super Highways but there are lots of opportunities.
 For example, if a tunnel was built then a CSH should be built at grade along the river and CSH should support the Rapid Transit networks because public transport patronage is dependent on ‘walk up’ and ‘cycle up’ access.